open-quantum-safe/www/applications/ssh.md

 The goal of these integrations is to provide easy prototyping of quantum-resistant cryptography and should not be considered "production quality".
 Please see more about [limitations of our prototype software](../about#limitations).

-{: .warning }
-<b>Note:</b> Our OpenSSH and libssh integrations are currently inactive and not receiving updates.
-Contributors are welcome.

 ## OQS-OpenSSH

 <div class="float-right"><a class="btn btn-purple" href="https://github.com/open-quantum-safe/openssh">OQS-OpenSSH <br> on Github <img src="{{ site.baseurl }}/img/logos/GitHub-Mark-Light-64px.png" style="height: 1em; padding-left: 1em; margin-bottom: -2px;"></a></div>